AliAlAsif/Stress-Strain-Analysis-Using-Python-Excel/README.md

 ![Open Source](https://img.shields.io/badge/Open%20Source-Yes-brightgreen)

 A Python-based desktop application for analyzing compression test data.
 This tool automates the calculation of stress, strain, compression modulus, maximum stress, and energy up to 40% strain.
 It also generates a stress-strain curve and saves the results in an updated Excel file.
-##Note : Follow "for test.xlsx" file basic require format
+-##Note : Follow "for test.xlsx" file basic require format
 ---

 ## Features